lexffe/discorder/README.md

 Currently workin on restructuring the application, so its not a plate of spaghett

+It probably wont build atm, since its in the middle of the restructuring

 #Discorder

 An interactive command line discord client, currently in it's alpha state, so bugs will be found.